 On Dec.
-23, 2020, the Corporation and TransAlta Renewables entered into definitive agreements for the acquisition of three assets consisting of: (a) a 100 per cent direct interest in the 207 MW Windrise wind project located in the Municipal District of Willow Creek, Alberta; (b) a 49 per cent economic interest in the 137 MW Skookumchuck wind facility in operation located across Thurston and Lewis counties in Washington State; and (c) a 100 per cent economic interest in the 29 MW Ada facility in operation located in Ada, Michigan.
-The total acquisition price for the portfolio was \$439 million and includes the remaining construction costs for the Windrise wind project.
-The transaction will close in separate tranches early in 2021 subject to the satisfaction of certain closing condition; however, the economic benefit of the transaction will be effective as at Jan.
-1, 2020.
-The sale of the Windrise wind project to TransAlta Renewables closed on Feb.
-26, 2021.
-TransAlta Renewables will fund the cash consideration and remaining construction costs with the proceeds from the South Hedland financing.
+23, 2020, the Company and TransAlta Renewables entered into definitive agreements for the acquisition of three assets consisting of: (a) a 100 per cent direct interest in the 206 MW Windrise wind project located in the Municipal District of Willow Creek, Alberta; (b) a 49 per cent economic interest in the 137 MW Skookumchuck wind facility in operation located across Thurston and Lewis counties in Washington State; and (c) a 100 per cent economic interest in the 29 MW Ada facility in operation located in Ada, Michigan.
+The total acquisition price for the portfolio was \$439 million and included the remaining construction costs for the Windrise wind project.
+TransAlta Renewables funded the cash consideration and remaining construction costs with the proceeds from the South Hedland financing.